realpython/python-guide/docs/scenarios/web.rst

 --------

 `Waitress <http://waitress.readthedocs.org>`_ is a pure-python WSGI server that claims "very acceptable performance".
-It's documentation is not very detailed, but it offers some nice functionality that Gunicorn doesn't have (HTTP request buffering).
+Its documentation is not very detailed, but it does offer some nice functionality that Gunicorn doesn't have (e.g. HTTP request buffering).

 Waitress is gaining popularity within the Python web development community.